 CROCS (ESPECIALLY WITH HEELS)

-But I got a new reason to rail against Crocs when they reintroduced high-heels to some of their designs!
+But we got new reasons to rail against Crocs when they reintroduced high-heels to some of their designs!
 So, those shoes have all the problems associated with traditional Croc styles and all the problems associated with high heels (think: bunionshammertoes and instability just to name a few!)

 But wait, there’s still more cause for worry: let’s remember that, like the rest of the Croc, the heels are made of rubber.
 Rubber bends.
 Women are already less stable when their bodies are tilted at an angle as a result of an elevated shoe heel, and now we’re suggesting that the heel should be constructed from a material that bends and twists.
 Meaning that heel is all-too-likely to get bent out of shape, leading to trips, slips and, more likely than not, an ankle sprain or two.

-All right guys, if you've stuck with me this long, especially if you’ve also joined me on the “no high-heels” bandwagon, I’m hoping you’ll at least consider ditching the other shoes I’ve discussed in this post.
-After all, I’m not here to crush all your dreams of fashionable footwear (especially trendy shoes that are actually hideous.)
-My only end game in all of this is to help your feet look and feel their best.
+All right guys, if you've stuck with us this long, especially if you’ve also joined the “no high-heels” bandwagon, we're hoping you’ll consider ditching the other shoes discussed in this post.
+After all, we're not here to crush all your dreams of fashionable footwear.
+(Especially trendy shoes that are actually hideous.)
+Our only end game in all of this is to help your feet look and feel their best.
 Isn’t that something you can get on board with as well?

 As always, you could wear the perfect shoes and still end up with foot pain.
 No need to suffer!
 Contact Houston podiatrist Dr. Andrew Schneider to schedule an immediate appointment.
 Together we'll keep you active and wearing the shoes you love.